Pupillage

 One of our senior members is an Advocacy Assessor for one of the Inn’s and also sits on the interviewing panel for BPTC scholarship awards.

 As set out above we provide the option of a loan to new pupils to assist with the purchase of equipment that they may need for their practice, we allow for payment of travel expenses in advance to those who may find it difficult to fund their travel when starting out and we assist with applications from pupils who are looking to obtain additional funding.
-This year one of our pupils received a letter in support from Chambers for one of the Inn’s Pupillage Awards/Scholarships and was awarded the Ede & Ravenscroft Prize of a wig, gown and circuit case.
+Last year one of our pupils received a letter in support from Chambers for one of the Inn’s Pupillage Awards/Scholarships and was awarded the Ede & Ravenscroft Prize of a wig, gown and circuit case.

 One of our previous pupils, now a tenant with 9KBW, earlier this year was given the Neville Laski award by the Inner Temple